 Since writing is personal and involves risk-taking, students may be more comfortable critiquing anonymous writing samples from the scoring guide.
 After students have had an opportunity to understand the rubric, teachers could begin with showing them a sample of writing at Level 3, Level 4, then Level 2 and Level 1.
 (This would be spaced out over several mini-lessons at the teacher's discretion.)
 The samples could anchor some wonderful conversations about what students notice about how main ideas are developed through supportive details, as well as other elements of writing.
 The level 2 and 1 samples could be used as a springboard for students to discuss how the writing could be enhanced in each of the criterion of the rubric.
 Finally, once students have had an opportunity to engage in these discussions with teachers about writing, they should feel more comfortable to begin pulling out some of their own writing from their portfolios.
 They could work with an existing piece of writing from their writing portfolio to focus on each criterion at a time to gradually enhance the same piece of writing each time.
 Students can engage in peer review and conversations to support their revisions.
-At the end of the process, they will be able to compare their original piece of writing with the revised piece of writing and reflect on their process and progress.
+At the end writing and reflect on their p process and pro gress.